 Preparing for Dental Implants

-We can help restore your ability to receive dental implants with one of our preliminary procedures.
-Explore your options and see which one you might need.
+If this is the case, patients will need to undergo a supplemental treatment to prepare their mouths for optimal success.
+Dr. Conness can help restore your ability to receive dental implants with one of our preliminary procedures.
+Explore your options and see which one you might need with our helpful guide.

-If you’re hoping to get dental implants but lack jawbone mass due to wearing dentures or living toothless for an extended period of time, there’s still hope for you.
-Bone grafting helps patients regenerate lost bone in order to provide enough support for their implants.
+If you lack jawbone mass due to wearing dentures or living toothless for an extended period of time, bone grafting may help.
+This procedure helps patients regenerate lost bone in order to provide enough support for their implants.

 Treatment for Gum Disease

-If you have unhealthy gums that are infected with periodontal disease, it’s crucial that you get treated before investing in dental implants.
-Dr. Conness can evaluate the health of your gums at your consultation and determine if you’ll need a supplemental gum disease treatment.
+If you have unhealthy gums that are infected with periodontal disease, it’s crucial that you get gum disease treatment before investing in dental implants.
+Dr. Conness will evaluate the health of your gums at your consultation and determine if you’ll need a supplemental gum disease treatment.

-We offer different procedures that will prepare you for dental implants, including:
+We offer different procedures that will prepare you for dental implants, such as:

-- Gum Grafting: Sometimes we’ll need to replace areas of lost gum tissue with healthy tissue that we’ll take from another area of your mouth, so your new implants can be held in properly.
+- Gum Grafting: For some patients, we’ll need to replace areas of lost gum tissue with healthy tissue from another area of the mouth.
+This way, the new implants will be held in properly.

-- Laser Treatment: Using a non-invasive laser, we can remove any infection in your gums without damaging your existing tissue, while also encouraging bone growth.
+- Laser Treatment: Using a non-invasive laser, we can remove any infection in the gums without damaging your existing tissue, which also encourages bone growth.

-- Crown Lengthening Surgery: This surgical procedure recontours your gum tissue to help expose more of your bone or tooth’s surface so it can support a crown.
+- Crown Lengthening Surgery: This surgical procedure recontours gum tissue to help expose more of the bone or tooth’s surface so it can better support a crown.

 Frequently Asked Questions